 This move allows an ice skater to move about the corners of the rink seamlessly.
 Simply just put your outer skate over your inner skate while you glide around the corners.

-Ice skating takes time and practice so don’t give up and you will soon be taking charge of the ice rink and basking in your glory.
+The last ice skating tips for beginners are that it takes time and practice so don’t give up and you will soon be taking charge of the ice rink and basking in your glory.